Diet, Weight Loss and Physical Activity

 - Request sauces and salad dressings to be “on the side” so that you can use less

-- Limit eating out to one time per week
+- Limit eating out to once per week

-- Get rid of the salt shaker and seasonings that have salt in them
+- Get rid of the salt shaker and seasonings that have sodium in them

 Maintaining a healthy weight is important for blood pressure control.
 Even a small weight loss of 10 pounds can help to decrease blood pressure in people who are overweight.
-Ask your doctor or a member of your medical team what a healthy weight is for you.
+Ask your health care provider what a healthy weight is for you.